Appendix F Restrictions and Limits

 it is possible (and sometimes useful) to create cyclic data structures.

-For example, the unification of X and g(X) in
+E.g. the unification of X and g(X) in

 will result in a cyclic structure